 Notes

-If you don’t have Bob’s Red Mill Gluten-free 1-to-1 Baking Flour, get some, OR substitute with your preferred flour.
+- If you’d like to make these scones gluten free, I recommend Bob’s Red Mill Gluten-free 1-to-1 Baking Flour, OR substitute with your preferred flour.

 Loved… loved…loved your mini chocolate chip scones that I made for the first time today and they were a HUGE hit!!!